checkly/docs.checklyhq.com/site/content/docs/CICD/vercel.md

 2. It assigns a "weight" to each score, marking its impact on your UX.
 3. It chops up the score into the top 10% (p10), the top 50% (median) and the rest.

-In the table below you can see the exact numbers their weight in the Virtual Experience Score.
+In the table below you can see the exact numbers and their weight in the Virtual Experience Score.

 | Web Vitals metrics | p10 / 90%    | median / 50% | weight |
 |--------------------|--------|--------|--------|